-While most white-collar employees made the transition to virtual work well, it reveals a critical risk for the long-term organizational health and performance.
-This is the risk of losing the connection that is typically created through spontaneous communication, small talk, and casual interactions.
+While most white-collar employees made the transition to virtual work well, the study revealed a critical risk for long-term organizational health and performance—losing the connection that’s typically created through spontaneous communication, small talk, and casual interactions.

 HBR highlights three types of connections potentially undermined by all-virtual work: